blindpirate/gradle-hackathon-2020-kotlin-fullstack/README.md

 # Build and run

-Run `./gradlew bootRun` and open `http://localhost:8080`, you can see the demo.
+Run `./gradlew server:bootRun` and open `http://localhost:8080`, you can see the demo.